GoogleCloudPlatform/devrel-demos/data-analytics/minigolf-demo/README.md

 - Video processing: It uses OpenCV to track the ball's movement in the video, calculating distances and other metrics.

 ### upload.py:
-This script continuously monitors a specified directory (e.g., the Pixel phone's DCIM folder) for new video files.
+This script continuously monitors a designated directory for new video files.
 When a new video is detected, it automatically uploads it to the designated Cloud Storage bucket, triggering the image_recognition Cloud Function to process the video.

 ### image_recognition.py:
 This script is deployed as a Cloud Function and is triggered whenever a new video is uploaded to Cloud Storage.
 It performs the following tasks: